-Providing meta data in one of these standard ways is not only good for the content collector, it is good for Google, Facebook, Twitter and countless other platforms, as it allows these platforms to understand your content!
+Providing metadata in one of these standard ways is not only good for the content collector, it is good for Google, Facebook, Twitter, and countless other platforms, because it allows these platforms to understand your content.

 Click Add data field to add custom metadata fields.
 For example, if your content has a sponsorship association, or is tagged based on overarching stories or topics, influencers, or sources, you can use this data in recommendation placement filtering.

 Some recommendation algorithms are based on a look-back time frame (for example, Viral articles or recent high CTR).
 You can configure that time frame here, based on hours or days:

 For details on how each recommendation algorithm operates, see BlueConic recommendation algorithms.

 To enable content recommendations to be collected from webpages that are under development or behind a login or paywall, you can add HTTP request headers here.
 Click "Add request header," choose a channel, and add the custom header name and value used to access the content.